 That would not be fun.

-Foxes have a severe dislike being trapped.
+Foxes have a severe dislike of being trapped.
 Understandably.

 And I read somewhere once that a fox digging a hole or a tunnel will always create a second exit.

-This may or may not be completely true, but it’s useful.
+This may or may not be true, but it’s useful.

 Since it’s your video game, you get to decide who you want on the design team.

-Personally, I want a young Marilyn Monroe, for sass and determination.
-And a structural engineer, but one with a sense of humor.
-And Shiva, for powerful bad-ass deconstruction when necessary.
+I want a young Marilyn Monroe, for sass and determination.
+And a structural engineer, one with a sense of humor.
+And Shiva, for endings and new beginnings.

 And I always want a fox.